-For walls, you will need to select either a white or a grey thinset, depending on how dark the tiles you are using are.
+For walls, your tile installer will need to select either a white or a grey thinset, depending on how dark the tiles you are using are.
 Matching the colours will prevent dark thinset from showing through your tiles.
 For floors, it’s important that you use either a polymer or a latex based thinset.
 This will prevent loose tiles and cracks from forming.

 How to Mix Thinset

 Follow this step-by-step process and you should make perfectly mixed thinset.

 - You will need to wear goggles, a mask, and gloves before you start mixing the thinset.